Lefnoreis Castle: Description of the castle and lands

 The Craufurds also held lands in Ochiltree and Dalmellington.
 The lands of Blackettle and Beauch were part of the lands of Lefnoreis.

 The Lairds of Lefnoreis

 The first recorded lairds of Lefnoreis were the Craufurds in 1440, a branch of the Craufurd family of Loudoun Castle near Galston.
+On the third of October 1528 the laird of Leiffnoris was at Mauchline Castle in the company of the bailie of the Barony of Kylesmuir, Hugh Campbell and the lairds of Ardgowan, Haining, Caprington and Ochiltree.
+It was the eve of the annual Mauchline Fair.

 The estate belonged to the family until 1635 when it was purchased by William, 2nd Earl of Dumfries.
 His heiress, Penelope, married the second son of the 1st Earl of Stair and the Dumfries title passed into the Dalrymple family.
 The Crichton-Stuarts, Marquesses of Bute inherited Dumfries House and estate.